trinhlehainam/Isekaijitaku/ansible/services/nextcloud/BACKUP.md

 ### Kopia Snapshot Integration

 Following the successful backup of configuration and the database dump to the local `nextcloud_backup_dir`, the `roles/common/tasks/kopia.yml` task list is included.
-This task is responsible for initiating a Kopia snapshot of the backup directory, ensuring the captured state is preserved according to Kopia's policies and repository configuration.
+This task is responsible for initiating a Kopia snapshot of the configured backup source directory (`{{ kopia_service_backup_dir }}`), ensuring the captured state is preserved according to Kopia's pre-defined policies and repository configuration.

 ### Rollback and Cleanup

 To handle potential failures and ensure atomicity, existing contents of the `nextcloud_backup_dir` are moved to a temporary `rollback` subdirectory before the backup starts.
 If the overall backup process (config, database, and Kopia) fails, the original contents are moved back from the `rollback` directory, and any newly created backup artifacts (like the database dump) are removed.
 If the backup succeeds, the `rollback` directory is simply removed.

+## Prerequisites

+Before executing the backup playbook, ensure the following setup is complete:

+*   **Kopia Snapshot Source Directory:** The directory specified by the `kopia_service_backup_dir` variable in your inventory **must exist on the host system**.
+This directory is the root path that Kopia will use as the source for creating snapshots.
+The Kopia service container requires appropriate access (typically via a volume mount) to this path.
+Failure to ensure this directory exists and is accessible will cause the Kopia snapshot task to fail.
+*   **Kopia Snapshot Policies (Ignore, Retention, Compression):** It is essential to configure Kopia snapshot policies for the `kopia_service_backup_dir` path *before* running this backup playbook.
+This includes setting:
+    *   An **ignore rule** for the `html` subdirectory (e.g., `kopia policy set /path/to/kopia_service_backup_dir --add-ignore html`).
+This prevents backing up the application code.
+    *   Desired retention schedules (e.g., daily, weekly, monthly snapshots to keep).
+    *   Compression settings.
+    These policies **must be configured manually** directly via Kopia (UI or CLI) before the first backup.
+This Ansible role *does not* manage Kopia policies.

 ## Configuration Variables